-- 8. (1) A vacancy in the Commission occurs- - (a) when a commissioner's term of office expires; - (b) when a commissioner dies; - (c) when a commissioner is removed from office in accordance with section 194 of the Constitution; or

-- (d) when a commissioner's resignation, submitted in accordance with section 5(8)(a) or as contemplated in section 5(8)(b), takes effect. - (2) A vacancy in the Commission does not affect the validity of the proceedings or 40 decisions of the Commission. - (3) (a) The Commission must, as soon as a vacancy occurs, in writing inform the National Assembly of such vacancy. - (b) A vacancy in the Commission must, as soon as practicable after the National Assembly becomes aware thereof, be filled in accordance with section 193(4) and (5) of 45 the Constitution.
+- 8. (1) A vacancy in the Commission occurs- - (a) when a member's term of office expires; - (b) when a member dies; - (c) when a member is removed from office in accordance with section 194 of the Constitution; or - (d) when a member's resignation, submitted in accordance with section 5(8)(a) or 40 as contemplated in section 5(8)(b), takes effect. - (2) A vacancy in the Commission does not affect the validity of the proceedings or decisions of the Commission. - (3) A vacancy in the Commission must be filled as soon as practicable in accordance with section 193(4) and (5) of the Constitution, but within a maximum period of six 45 months after the vacancy occurred.

-Remuneration and allowances of commissioners
+Remuneration and allowances of members

-- 9. (1) The remuneration, allowances and other terms and conditions of office and service benefits of the full-time and part-time commissioners are determined by the President in consultation with the Cabinet and the Minister of Finance. - (2) The remuneration of the commissioners may not be reduced, nor may the allowances and other terms and conditions of office and service benefits be adversely altered, during their continuation in office.
+- 9. (1) The remuneration, allowances and other terms and conditions of office and service benefits of the full-time and part-time members are determined by the President in consultation with the Cabinet and the Minister of Finance. - (2) The remuneration of the members may not be reduced, nor may the allowances and other terms and conditions of office and service benefits be adversely altered, during their continuation in office.

-(3) A part-time commissioner may, for any period during which that commissioner, with the approval of the Commission, performs additional functions, be paid such additional remuneration as may be determined by the President in consultation with the Cabinet and the Minister of Finance.
+(3) A part-time member may, for any period during which that member, with the approval of the Commission, performs additional functions, be paid such additional remuneration as may be determined by the President in consultation with the Cabinet and the Minister of Finance.